nodejs/package-maintenance/docs/drafts/Baseline practive - Document support levels.md

 identify your package with an option which is not let listed, please PR your option into the lists in the sections which follow.

-The recommened baseline practice is to include an entry in the package.json file for a package which documents the maintainers expectations.
+The recommended baseline practice is to include an entry in `package.json` file for a package which documents the maintainers expectations.
 For example:

 ```json